jsiskreynes-astro/jsiskreynes-astro.github.io/index.md

 In my free time, I enjoy organising and getting involved in events targeted at disseminating scientific to members of the general public.
 While in Boston, I have had the pleasure of participating at several events in Spanish for the local Hispanic community.

-I grew up in the island of Mallorca, Spain.
+I grew up in the island of Mallorca, Spain, and speak English, Catalan, and Spanish.
 Whenever I am not working, I like spending time outdoors.

 [centrarium]: https://github.com/bencentra/centrarium
 [bencentra]: http://bencentra.com